unfalse/wordpress_react_mirror/README.md

-Wordpress mirror with REST API and React
+Wordpress viewer with REST API and React

 You can see it in action [here](http://unfalsecoding.net/rrm)